-An LLC is a pass-through entity for federal and state income tax purposes with no tax at the entity level and net income passing through the entity to the owner's tax return (schedule E for individuals).
-The single member LLC is not disqualified as one of the enumerated exclusions in IRC §1031(a)(2), as is a partnership, because the single member LLC is disregarded by the IRS as an entity separate from the taxpayer.
-Other pass-through entities which are disregarded by the IRS are a Massachusetts nominee trust, a Delaware business trust, an Illinois land trust, and grantor trust.
-Please note that not all states allow single member LLC's.
+An LLC is a pass-through entity for federal and state income tax purposes with no tax at the entity level and net income passing through the entity to the owner’s tax return (Schedule E for individuals).
+The single-member LLC is not disqualified as one of the enumerated exclusions in IRC §1031(a)(2), as is a partnership because the single-member LLC is disregarded by the IRS as an entity separate from the taxpayer.
+Other pass-through entities which are disregarded by the IRS are a Massachusetts nominee trust, a Delaware business trust, an Illinois land trust, and a grantor trust.
+Please note that not all states allow single-member LLCs.

 The LLC (or disregarded entity) is one of the few exceptions to the rule that the taxpayer entity that sells the relinquished property must be the same entity to purchase the replacement property.
-The exception, found in Treasury Reg. §301.7701-(3)(b)(1), allows the single member LLC that takes title to the property to be ignored for tax purposes and treats the individual or entity owning the LLC as the direct owner.
-Furthermore, in Letter Ruling 200131014, a taxpayer acquired title to replacement property and then deeded the property over to a single member LLC in which the taxpayer was the sole member.
+The exception, found in Treasury Reg. §301.7701-(3)(b)(1), allows the single-member LLC that takes title to the property to be ignored for tax purposes and treats the individual or entity owning the LLC as the direct owner.
+Furthermore, in Letter Ruling 200131014, a taxpayer acquired title to the replacement property and then deeded the property over to a single-member LLC in which the taxpayer was the sole member.